 Ricardo Valadez – Private Equity Campaign Director

 Ricardo Valadez is the Private Equity Campaigns Director leading AFR/AFREF’s work to end private equity’s most abusive and harmful practices.
 Ricardo has over 20 years of organizing and program management experience at the intersection of economic and racial justice.
 He has worked as an organizer in Latino immigrant communities with SEIU locals in Seattle and Denver, and organized youth cohorts around educational justice and police accountability issues.
 Ricardo previously served as Program and Communications Director at the national office of Jobs with Justice, where he coordinated the network’s organizing and advocacy on healthcare, immigration, and labor law reform efforts.
 He also worked as the Economic Justice Program Director for the Leadership Center for Common Good (now the Center for Popular Democracy).
 Ricardo also worked with the National Education Association, the nation’s largest labor union on updating and expanding their racial justice programs.

-Oscar Valdés Viera – Research Analyst
+Oscar Valdés Viera – Research Manager

-Oscar Valdés Viera is a Research Analyst at AFR/AFREF.
+Oscar Valdés Viera is a Research Manager at AFR/AFREF.
 He conducts research on a range of issues related to improving the fairness and resilience of the U.S. financial system and economy.
 Before joining the organization, Oscar interned at The Century Foundation, where he worked with the labor team on initiatives aimed at strengthening economic and job prospects for low- and middle-income people.
 He also worked as a Research Assistant at the Bard Prison Initiative, where he provided research support for incarcerated students completing a Bard College degree while serving their sentences.